Get a quote and call our team on

 You'll very rarely see one of these in a house in the UK as a door closer is commonly used in commercial or public buildings to ensure that doors are always closed, reducing the risk of theft, unauthorised access, or fire.

-Parts of a Door Frame
+Door Frame Parts

 A door frame is a structural component that provides support and stability to the door.
 It is the framework onto which the door is mounted, and it is what keeps the door in place.